Barklim/bio/docs/Readme.TODO.md

 #### Plans for the future

+- Update packages which one alerting in Metro Bundler
 - Theme Provider, Composed provider for flat providers
 - Splash screen
 - Configure steiger for FSD 🤔